alika40/gad-edu-app/README.md

+# eSCHOOL
+eSHOOL is a utility application built with Node.js, Express.js, the latest version of Angular, and other npm packages.The application provides educational resources pulled from third-party infrastructure using its api.
+The application has contents for every user.

+The application is a community project built by:
+1. Anthony Fredrick Alika,
+2. David Aladesaye, and
+3. Angela Teyvi,
+who are participants in Google Africa Developer Scholarship (GADS) 2021 - Andela.

+You can take tour on the demo/live application on https://gad-edu-app.herokuapp.com/

-# ComProject
+## ComProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` and `npm run server' to start up dev servers.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding